Benban Solar Park

-Benban Solar Park is a photovoltaic power station with a total capacity of 1650 MW nominal power which corresponds to an annual production of approximately 3.8 TWh.
+Benban Solar Park is a photovoltaic power station in Egypt with a total capacity of 1650 MW nominal power which corresponds to an annual production of approximately 3.8 TWh.
 It is located in Benban (Aswan Governorate) in the western desert, approximately 650 km south of Cairo and 40 km northwest of Aswan.
-Benban is currently the 4th largest solar power plant in the world.
+Benban is one of the largest solar power plants in the world.

 Overview

 In September 2014, the project was initiated as part of Egyptian government's Sustainable Energy Strategy 2035.
 Initially, NASA had aided in finding the best location to establish the solar park.

 Benban Solar Park located on an area of 37.2 km2 which is subdivided into 41 separate plots arranged in 4 rows with each plot range in size from 0.3 km2 to 1 km2.
 Each plot will be available to different companies to develop 41 plants.